Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/processingsoftware.md

 Or replace that script name with any script you want to run (like Mothbot_ID.py)

-## Or Run scripts in Visual Studio with a big button
+## Or Run scripts in Visual Studio with a Big Button
 You can open scripts in your folder and then just hit the big "|>" run button
 <img width="1861" height="652" alt="image" src="https://github.com/user-attachments/assets/5c2b339f-8da9-48a0-9805-37d5e7ad59f8" />